-SIMEC ZEN Energy – part of Sanjeev Gupta’s global GFG Alliance – has launched its landmark US$1 billion, one‐gigawatt dispatchable renewable energy program in the Upper Spencer Gulf today, unveiling details of its first project – the exciting Cultana Solar Farm project.
+SIMEC Energy Australia – part of Sanjeev Gupta’s global GFG Alliance – has launched its landmark US$1 billion, one‐gigawatt dispatchable renewable energy program in the Upper Spencer Gulf today, unveiling details of its first project – the exciting Cultana Solar Farm project.

 Mr Gupta believes there is a great future for energy‐intensive industries in Australia, with this the first step in GFG leading the country’s industrial transition to more competitive energy.